Jasl-hub/Facial-Expression-CK-48-dataset/README.md

 # Facial-Expression CK+48
 # Image Classification Project

-This repository contains an image classification project using a Convolutional Neural Network (CNN) implemented with Keras.
+This repository contains an emotion classification project using a Convolutional Neural Network (CNN) implemented with Keras.
 The project aims to classify images into 5 distinct categories with high accuracy.

 ## Project Overview

-The main objective of this project is to develop a deep learning model capable of accurately classifying images.
-The model was trained on a dataset of images and evaluated to ensure its effectiveness.
+The main objective of this project is to develop a deep-learning model capable of accurately classifying human emotions.
+The model was trained on images from the CK+48 dataset and evaluated to ensure its effectiveness.

 ### Key Features
 - **Training**: The model is trained to identify and classify images into predefined categories.